ehmicky/autoserver/docs/graphql.md

 Clients can also perform queries using a web application available at `http://hostname:port/graphiql`.
-They can see the GraphQL schema by clicking on "docs".
+They can see the GraphQL schema by clicking on `Documentation explorer`.

 Finally, clients can see the GraphQL schema as HTML at `http://hostname:port/graphql/schema`.